Coral Island (video game): Early access

-During its early access release in October 2022, Coral Island received generally positive feedback.
-Rock Paper Shotgun noted that the build was somewhat buggy but described it as overall "mature".
-They recommended it to players looking for a game similar to Stardew but with faster progression and less grinding.
-GamesRadar acknowledged the similarities to other farming simulators, particularly Stardew Valley, but praised Coral Island for its well-executed mechanics and unique twists.
-In May 2023, TechRadar stated that they were "thoroughly excited" by the game's roadmap and that Coral Island demonstrated the genre of farm sims still had room to grow.
+In 2022, Rock Paper Shotgun noted that the game's current version contained bugs but described it as "mature" compared to other titles in early access.
+They recommended it to players looking for a game similar to Stardew Valley but with faster progression.
+GamesRadar+ acknowledged the similarities to other farming simulators, particularly Stardew Valley, but praised Coral Island for the execution of its game mechanics and unique aesthetics.
+In May 2023, TechRadar stated that they were "thoroughly excited" by the game's roadmap and that Coral Island demonstrated the genre of farm sims still had room for new games.

 Release

-Upon release, Coral Island received generally positive reviews on Metacritic.
-Siliconera noted that while the game was not particularly innovative, it successfully built upon its influences and introduced several quality-of-life improvements.
-They described it as essential for fans of farming simulators but advised players to wait for bug fixes on the PlayStation 5 version.
-TouchArcade stated that the game "feels unfinished in parts" and may have left early access too soon, though they praised the title as "a joy to play" on the Steam Deck and described it as having "a fantastic base to build on," despite technical issues.
-GameSpot included Coral Island in its list of hidden gems released in 2023 and called it "a breath of fresh air" for the genre due to its tropical setting, expansive and diverse cast, large map, and compelling story.
-At the 2023 Steam Awards, Coral Island was nominated for the "Sit Back And Relax" award.
+Upon release, Coral Island received "generally favorable" reviews according to review aggregator Metacritic.
+Siliconera described Coral Island as "owing a lot" to previous games in its genre, and said that the game builds upon its influences and adds quality-of-life improvements.
+Although they called it essential for fans of farming simulators, they advised players to wait for bug fixes on the PlayStation 5 version.
+TouchArcade stated that Coral Island "feels unfinished in parts" and may have left early access too soon.
+However, they said it has "a fantastic base to build on" and is a "joy to play" on the Steam Deck despite some technical issues.
+Gayming Magazine considered Coral Island to be derivative, but noted the game's inclusive character designs and choices, such as offering LGBTQ romance options for the player character and having non-player characters with diverse body types.
+GameSpot included Coral Island in its list of hidden gems released in 2023 and called it "a breath of fresh air" for the genre for its tropical setting, diverse cast, large map, and compelling story.
+GamesRadar+ included Coral Island in their list of the best farming games, and Rock Paper Shotgun included it in a list of the "best farming games like Stardew Valley on PC".